 Inverse ETFs allow investors to bet against, or “short” the market.
-Here we’ll look at the best inverse ETFs to profit from stock market downturns.
+Here we’ll look at the best inverse ETFs for the S&P 500 Index for 2023 to profit from stock market downturns.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 What Is an Inverse ETF and How Do They Work?